Hexagram 63既濟After Completion

 The line branches, bottom-up, follow the li-below / kan-above najia composition for After Completion: 卯 (line 1), 丑 (line 2), 亥 (line 3), 申 (line 4), 戌 (line 5), 子 (line 6).
 Read against the Kan palace, whose element is water, the six-relatives assignments are: line 1 卯 (wood) — offspring (子孫); line 2 丑 (earth) — officer-ghost (官鬼); line 3 亥 (water) — siblings (兄弟); line 4 申 (metal) — parents (父母); line 5 戌 (earth) — officer-ghost (官鬼); line 6 子 (water) — siblings (兄弟).

 The shi line at position 3 carries siblings (亥, water), matching the Kan palace element directly; the ying line at position 6 also carries siblings (子, water), again matching the palace element.
-Read as a structural pair, the shi-ying axis of After Completion says that the actor and the receiving position are both rooted in the palace’s own ground — an unusually closed loop in which the configuration refers entirely to itself.
+Read as a structural pair, the shi-ying axis of After Completion says that the mover and the receiving position are both rooted in the palace’s own ground — an unusually closed loop in which the configuration refers entirely to itself.
 This is the static-layer correlate of the Tuan’s observation that the way has reached its limit: there is no external channel through which the configuration can renew itself, which is why the discipline named at line 4 and the calibration named at line 5 carry the entire weight of the hexagram’s longevity.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.